Skip to main content

 Tri-Rail at Miami Airport

-• 📍 Where does the Tri-Rail depart from?
-From the Miami Central Station (Miami Intermodal Center).
+• 📍 Where does Tri-Rail depart from?
+From the Miami Intermodal Center.
 To get there, you must take the free MIA Mover train from Level 3 of the airport terminal.

 • ✈️ Is it a good option to go to Fort Lauderdale Airport (FLL)?
-Yes, it is one of the most economical and efficient ways.
-The train leaves you at a station near FLL, from where you can take a free shuttle to the terminals.
+Yes, it's one of the most economical and efficient ways.
+The train drops you off at a station near FLL, from where you can take a free shuttle to the terminals.

 • 💳 How do I pay?
-You need an EASY Card or to use the GO Miami-Dade Transit app.
-You can buy and reload the card at the vending machines in the Central Station.
+You need an EASY Card or the GO Miami-Dade Transit app.
+You can buy and reload the card at the vending machines at the Central Station.

 • 💰 Is it expensive?
-No, it is very economical.
-The fares are based on zones and are significantly cheaper than a taxi or Uber for the same distance.
-On weekends, there is a flat rate of only $5.
+No, it's very affordable.
+Fares are zone-based and significantly cheaper than a taxi or Uber for the same distance.
+On weekends, there's a flat rate of just USD 5.

 • ⏰ Is it punctual?
 Generally yes, which makes it a reliable option to avoid traffic.
 However, like any train service, there can be occasional delays.